Velo Tutorial: Payment Provider Service Plugin

 This function has a second parameter called context.
 This parameter is for internal Wix use only.
 You don't need to use it in your code.

 The createTransaction() function must return an object with a pluginTransactionId property that represents payment provider's ID for the created transaction.
 Other properties may be included depending on the type of transaction you're creating and the results of the request.
-For more details, see the SPI Reference.
+For more details, see the service plugin reference.

 Example return value: